About

 Dr. Yueh-Ping (Alex) Yang is an Associate Professor at the College of Law, National Taiwan University.
 Dr. Yang received his S.J.D. degree from Harvard Law School.
 Dr. Yang's research areas include financial regulation, FinTech, corporate governance, law and economics, and international economic laws.

-AI and Empirical Legal Studies
+AI and Empirical Legal Studies (AI & ELS)

 This course will introduce how data can be used to inform legal studies.
 It will discuss different empirical legal methodologies based on different data analytical technologies, including advanced machine learning and AIs.